SIsilicon/WorldEdit-BE-Docs/docs/usage/regions/region_operations.md

 The `;line`, `;walls` and `;faces` commands are all simple commands that only need a pattern to work, but are also affected by the global mask.
 They all do what they say. `;line` makes a line from the first to the second position, `;walls` makes walls around the selection, and `;faces` surrounds the selection with an outline (like `;walls`, but with a floor and ceiling).

-## Setting Biomes
+## Reading and Changing Biomes

+Two commands are available to read and set biomes respectively. `;biomeinfo` and `;setbiome`.
+With `;biomeinfo` you can get a list of biomes that the selection is covering.
+You can also do `;biomeinfo -p` to get the biome at your current position.

+!!!
+Warning

+    For this command to work, you must have the `Molang Features` experimental toggle enabled.
+Otherwise it will just give you `unknown`.

-By changing biomes, you can change how parts of the world operate.
-Whether it be the colour the grass, or whether rain or snow (or nothing) falls.
+As for setting biomes, that's done with `;setbiome <biome>` and you can change how parts of the world look and operate with it.
+Whether it be the colour of the grass, or whether rain or snow (or nothing) falls.
-To make these changes, use the setbiome command (`;setbiome <biome>`).
 Note that due to limitations, these changes **won't apply on their own**.
-To do that, you need to exit the world, and process it with the WorldEdit app.
+To do that, you need to exit the world, and process it with the [WorldEdit app](../worldedit_app.md).